appixia/cartapi-plugin-prestashop/README.md

 `/modules/appixiacartapi/overrides/cms/`
 Several places in the mobile app display regular HTML content from the Prestashop website.
 For example, inside the product details additional sections (like product stylist or product look) are plain HTML.
 The code that renders these HTML files is found in this folder.

-`/modules/appixiacartapi/overrides/cms/assets/`
-Static files required by the templates in the `/cms` folder.
-Mostly mobile-specific versions of JS and CSS files.

 ### Other Important Core Plugin Files